ACRONYM-Group/ACIRustServer/acidoc.md

 The server will repond with a response packet with the `cmd` field set to `"list_keys"` with the `db_key` field, and a `val` field filled with a list of keys.
 The response to a proper execution would be

 `{"cmd": "list_keys", "mode": "ok", "msg":"", "db_key":"DBKEY", "val": ["key0", "key1", ...]}`

+### list_databases

+The `list_databases` command lists all of the databases connected to the server.

+The command sent to the server is of the form

+`{"cmd": "list_databases"}`

+There are no parameters sent to the `list_databases` command.

+The server will respond with a response packet with the `cmd` field set to `"list_databases"`, and a `val` field filled with the list of database keys.
+The response to a proper execution would be

+`{"cmd": "list_databases, "val": ["dbkey0", "dbkey1", ...]}`

 ### get_value